 Mouth and Nose Covering

-It is mandatory for everyone to wear a mouth and nose protection throughout the building and during the performance.
+It is mandatory for everyone to wear a FFP-Mask throughout the building.
 A medical certificate does not release you from this obligation.
 If you forget to bring your mouth and nose covering, you can get disposable masks for a small fee from the evening staff.
+An exception to the mask requirement currently exists only during the duration of the performance: The mask may be removed at its own, fixed place.

 We kindly ask you to buy tickets in advance and preferably online.
 If this is not possible, you can of course purchase tickets at the box office but we would prefer it if you could use a cashless payment method.
 For contact tracing in the case of an infection, we are obliged to record, in addition to the usual data of the ticket purchaser, the names of those actually attending the respective performance.
 Please note that, for this reason, tickets are currently non-transferable.
 Should you wish to pass on your ticket, please contact our box office on +49 (0)30 89 00 23 so we can change the name registered to it.
 Please have your ID card with you on the evening of the event.